What is Artemisinin Used For?

 It was found that artemisinin and its derivatives could inhibit T lymphocyte mitogen and induce splenic lymphocyte proliferation in mice without causing cytotoxicity.
 This finding has a good reference value for the treatment of autoimmune diseases mediated by T lymphocyte.
 Artemisinin can enhance the non-specific immunity and increase the total complement activity of mice serum.
 Dihydroartemisinin can directly inhibit the proliferation of B lymphocyte, thereby reducing the secretion of autoantibody by B lymphocyte, alleviating humoral immune response, inhibiting humoral immunity to some extent, and reducing the formation of the immune complex.

 The antifungal effect of artemisinin also makes artemisinin exhibit certain antifungal activities.
 The study confirmed that artemisinin residue powder and water decoction had a strong bacteriostatic effect on anthrax, Staphylococcus epidermidis, catarrhalis, and diphtheria bacilli, and also had a certain bacteriostatic effect on tuberculosis bacilli, Pseudomonas aeruginosa, Staphylococcus aureus, and dysentery bacilli.

 Other applications of artemisinin

-Artemisinin can also be used with Cordyceps sinensis in the clinic, which can inhibit the recurrence of lupus nephritis and protect the kidney.
-Its anti-fibrosis effect can significantly reduce the degree of pulmonary fibrosis, and has a good practical prospect for the prevention and treatment of scar.
+Artemisinin can also be used with Cordyceps Sinensis in the clinic, which can inhibit the recurrence of lupus nephritis and protect the kidney.
+Its anti-fibrosis effect can significantly reduce the degree of pulmonary fibrosis and has a good practical prospect for the prevention and treatment of scars.